 Linguist Michel Thomas encourages learning through relaxed, active listening.
 We tested the Total course that includes nine audio lessons and one software installation disc.
 During the audio lessons, you join Thomas and two other students learning French.
 Thomas’ instructions throughout the course are simple: Relax, don’t take notes, repeat phrases and answer in the pauses provided.
 You can pause the audio, and Thomas encourages you to do so throughout the course.

-This course is best for those who enjoy low-pressure audio-based learning, but there are some visual and interactive components in the desktop and mobile app.
+This course is best for those who enjoy low-pressure audio-based learning, but there are some visual and interactive components in the desktop and newer mobile app.
 The desktop program installs quickly and easily, and opens in your default web browser.
 The lessons in the software pair well with the French audio course, and contain a video narrated by Thomas.
 He walks you through each course and highlights French vocabulary words as he goes through the lesson.
 The video isn’t particularly engaging, but it is helpful to see the proper spellings of the French words.

 Listening to the other students in the course is helpful.
 They often make mistakes and mispronounce tricky French words, but any mistakes they make are quickly remedied by Thomas.
 This creates a low-pressure learning environment, and makes you feel like you are learning in a traditional classroom.

 The activities section for each lesson is short, containing two or three activities.
-These exercises look more like classroom worksheets than games seen in other learn French software we reviewed.
+These exercises look more like classroom worksheets than games seen in other French software packages we reviewed.
 They are mostly matching and fill-in-the-blank activities, and you check to make sure your answers are correct once you’ve finished.